YFZeng07/ENV872-Final-Project/README.md

 ## Folder structure, file formats, and naming conventions
 There are 4 folders in this repository:

-(1)Data
+1. Data
 There are 2 subfolders in this folder: Raw and Processed.
 The Raw subfolder contains all the raw data downloaded from sources as descriped in the section of Database Information.
+THe Processed folder has all the datasets after wrangling.
-- Discharge data are in the formats of txt or csv, with a naming conventions of
+* Raw discharge data are in the formats of txt or csv, with a naming conventions of ID_Name_daily.txt or .csv.

-(2)Code
+* Processed discharge datasets are in the format of csv, and named as Name_processed.csv.

+2. Code

 (3)Output